brooth/jeta-site/mysite/home/markdown/multi-modules.md

     public class TestAppScope extends AppScope {
     }

-After test metacode is added into main metasitory, main injection scope will be replaced with the test one.
+After the test metacode is added into the main metasitory, the main injection scope will be replaced with the test one.